 Prejudice or bigotry is a preconceived unfavorable feeling or negative evaluation or opinion toward a certain person based on his or her group or sociocultural membership.
 This feeling or opinion is not based on reason or actual experience but on presumptions that are influenced by society and culture.

-Note that determining the group or sociocultural memberships predisposed or subjected to unfavorable feeling and negative evaluation requires understanding the major types of prejudice.
+Note that identifying the group or sociocultural memberships of individuals predisposed or subjected to unfavorable feeling and negative evaluation requires an understanding of the different types of prejudice.

 The Four Major Types of Prejudice